Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Westminster and are not the council.
 About us

 The Licensing Sub-Committee (3) of Westminster Council met on Thursday 8 February 2024 to determine three licensing applications.
-The committee granted a new premises licence for a nail and beauty salon, refused a new premises licence for a convenience store, and granted a variation to a premises licence for a public house.
+The committee granted a new premises licence for Townhouse, a nail and beauty salon, allowing the sale of alcohol ancillary to its primary services.
+However, the application for a new premises licence for 61 Kingly Street, a convenience store, was refused due to the applicant's history of non-compliance and concerns about cumulative impact.
+The committee also approved a variation to the premises licence for Shakespeare's Head Public House, removing outdated conditions and updating its operating schedule.

 Townhouse, 129 Victoria Street, SW1E 6RD

-The Sub-Committee granted a new premises licence for Townhouse, a nail and beauty salon located at 129 Victoria Street, London, SW1E 6RD.
-The licence permits the sale of alcohol for consumption on the premises between 09:00 and 21:00, with the premises closing at 21:30.
-The sale of alcohol will be ancillary to the main business and limited to customers receiving or waiting for treatments.
-This decision was made subject to several conditions, including those agreed with Environmental Health and the Metropolitan Police Service, and a condition requiring a direct telephone number for the manager to be publicly available.
-One local resident had objected to the application, raising concerns about noise and anti-social behaviour, particularly regarding the use of a rear entrance.
-The applicant had proposed conditions to address these concerns, including prohibiting customer use of the rear door except in emergencies and restricting waste collection times.
-The committee found that the application aligned with the Council's Shops Policy (SHP1) and that the proposed conditions would promote the licensing objectives.
+The committee granted a new premises licence for Townhouse, a nail and beauty salon located at 129 Victoria Street, London, SW1E 6RD.
+The licence permits the sale of alcohol for on-premises consumption between 09:00 and 21:00 daily, with the premises closing at 21:30.
+The sale of alcohol will be ancillary to the main business of the salon and limited to customers receiving or waiting for treatments.
+This decision aligns with the council's Shops Policy (SHP1), which supports shops offering ancillary licensable activities.

 61 Kingly Street, W1B 5QL